Statistical-mechanical Details on Space Use Intensity

 NOTE

-*) Apparently but erroneously, the variability under too fine-grained pixel resolution (grid cell scale) leading to ≈ 1 and Cauchy scale parameter γ ≈ 2 may be interpreted as Gauss-compliant statistics.
+*) Apparently but erroneously, the variability under too fine-grained pixel resolution (grid cell scale) leading to z ≈ 1 and Cauchy scale parameter γ ≈ 2 may be interpreted as Gauss-compliant statistics.
 However, the Cauchy distribution does not have finite moments of any order.
 Thus, in strict terms, the reference to √σ2 under the γ = 1 scenario is not correct since variance is a term under standard statistical mechanics, but represents a commonly applied approximation (Mandelbrot 1983, Schroeder 1991).

 REFERENCES